 Anyone who would be wise must also be a learner, a careful observer, a student.
 With the fear of God firmly in his heart, a person needs to study the world all around.
 He cannot make wise decisions unless he has a great deal to be wise with.
 So he’ll have to know about science, math, language arts, and social studies.

 But he’ll have to know about these from the perspective that only the fear of the Lord can provide.
 He’ll need to understand that science is a powerful tool for ruling over God’s world under God’s greater rule over him.
 He will have to see math as a way to model God’s world for God’s purposes.
 He’ll need to understand that human communication is the result of humans having been made in God’s image and therefore it must be used to imitate God’s character and deeds.
 And he’ll have to learn about society with the understanding that government exists to ensure justice—justice on God’s own terms.

 Where does a person develop this kind of understanding?

 All the way through life in whatever situation he finds himself.
 But the best way to begin is through education.
 Not just any education, of course.
 A Christian education.
 An environment where Christian parents, students, and textbooks all work together to produce something far more profound and useful than mere information.

 This post is part of our series highlighting our 2015 theme Gaining Wisdom and Knowledge and Joy.
-This post is written by Bryan Smith who has worked in Christian education for more than twenty years.
-Since 2003, he has served at BJU Press as the Senior Manager for Biblical Worldview Formation.
-He and his wife, Becky, have six children.
+Bryan has worked in Christian education for twenty-five years.
+Since 2003, he has served at BJU Press as the senior manager for biblical worldview formation.
+He and his wife have six children.